EliAndrewC/l7r/setting/l7r.md

 The Moto are mainly pastoralists, consisting of many nomadic tribes.
 On paper those tribes are ruled by local governors, whom the Moto call Khans, though even the Shinjo usually don't know how many tribes there are or much about their makeup and numbers.

-The western Moto in particular rarely pay tribute to the ruling Moto family, but evidently Moto Gaheris sufficiently impressed and unified them that all of the tribes answered his call towards the end of the Lion/Unicorn war.
+The western Moto in particular rarely pay tribute to the ruling Moto Family, but evidently Moto Gaheris sufficiently impressed and unified them that all of the tribes answered his call towards the end of the Lion/Unicorn war.

 The Moto pay their taxes mainly in horses - the Imperial Magistrate collects 1000 horses per year, since the "blue book" value of a horse is considered 2 koku (despite horses being considerably cheaper in Moto lands).
 This is the main external source of horses (i.e. the main source other than breeding) for the Imperial legions - any company can send people to Shiro Moto to pick up horses as needed.
 See Horse cultures for more information on this.